ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_zec.rst

 User settings in recipe
 -----------------------

-* Preprocessor
-Note: These preprocessor settings should not be changed.
+*Note*: The preprocessor settings should not be changed.
 When changing the recipe, ensure that the reference simulation period is the 20-year period around the time the ZEC simulation branches off of.
 This point may vary in CMIP6 for 1pctCO2, while in CMIP7 it should be at year 100 of ``esm-flat10``.

+* Preprocessor

    * ``area_statistics`` (*operation: mean*): Calculate global mean.
    * ``annual_statistics`` (*operation: mean*): For the ZEC simulation,